anita-hu/MSAF/cmu_mosei/README.md

 ## CMU-MOSEI Dataset
-This code reproduces our results on CMU-MOSEI dataset in Table 2 of our paper.
+This code along with our trained weights reproduces our results on CMU-MOSEI dataset in Table 2 of our paper.

 ## Setup
 Install dependencies for CMU-MultimodalSDK